Tuesday, February 18, 2025

 The uSDX, is a microprocessor-based Software Defined Transceiver developed by Guido PE1NNZ that has a very interesting technique to generate the SSB transmission.
 The SSB signal is created by rapidly updating both the output frequency and the output power of a class-E driven Power Amplifier.
 This design results in a power-efficient and very simple low cost circuit:

-That's it - that's the enter transmit circuitry to generate a 5W SSB signal!
-That's crazy, and so much simpler than the typicaly SSB modulation techniques.
+That's it - that's the entire transmit circuitry to generate a 5W SSB signal!
+That's crazy, and so much simpler than typical SSB modulation techniques.
+I'll call this type of modulation "polar modulation" for reasons that will become apparent later.

-Guido's approach is such an attractive idea that the QMX is adopting a similar SSB modulation method.
+Guido's approach is such an attractive idea that the QMX is is also adopting polar modulation.

-This blog post describes my journey learning about this modulation technique, how it works, what its limitations are, and how those limitations can be minimised in a practical implementation.
+This blog post describes my journey learning about polar modulation, how it works, what its limitations are, and how those limitations can be minimised in a practical implementation.
 The journey I took led me down many blind alleys.
-I'll try to spare you from these, and try to chart a more direct and logical path.
+I'll try to spare you from these, and to chart a more direct and logical path.

 When two audio signals, say at 1kHz and 1.9kHz, are applied then the output to the antenna should comprise two frequencies - one at 7.001MHz and one at 7.0019MHz.
 How is this possible when the transmitter is only capable of generating one frequency at a time?
 Well, it turns out that it is possible - by varying both the output frequency and output amplitude in exactly the right way.
 This can be shown mathematically in my blog post here.

-I've gone on to confirm in both simulation software and laboratory-style tests that indeed a two frequency output signal can be accurately generated using Guido's modulation technique.
+I've gone on to confirm in both simulation software and laboratory-style tests that indeed a two frequency output signal can be accurately generated using polar modulation.
 However there are limitations to this approach which I will summarise here, and will explain later how I arrived at these conclusions.

 Summary of Findings

-To illustrate the consequences of limiting the bandwith, here is the simulation result of a 6kHz bandwidth limitation on 300Hz and 1600Hz tones (1300Hz frequency difference) is:
+To illustrate the consequences of limiting the bandwith of both paths, here is the simulation result of a 6kHz bandwidth limitation on 300Hz and 1600Hz tones (1300Hz frequency difference) is:

 The same test on a laboratory hardware test set-up is: